gvwilson/sensibleadventures/shapers/shapers.md

 but characters who aren't fit aren't as strong as characters who are.

 > **Example:**
-> Madica's strength is +4.
+> Gertrude's strength is +4.
-> Her cousin Norbert, on the other hand,
+> Her cousin Norwin, on the other hand,
-> has a Size of +4 (he's bigger than Madica) but a Fitness of -2 (he never exercises),
+> has a Size of +4 (he's bigger than Gertrude) but a Fitness of -2 (he never exercises),
 > so his Strength is only +2.

 ## Challenges